micromdm/scep/README.md

     	port to listen on (default "8080")
   -version
     	prints version information
+usage: scep [<command>] [<args>] ca <args> create/manage a CA type <command> --help to see usage for each subcommand
 ```

-`scep ca -init` to create a new CA and private key.
+Use the `ca -init` subcommand to create a new CA and private key.

+CA sub-command usage:
 ```
+$ ./scepserver-linux-amd64 ca -help
-Usage of ./cmd/scepserver/scepserver ca:
+Usage of ca:
   -country string
     	country for CA cert (default "US")
   -depot string